• Skip to primary navigation

 Instructions

 • Carefully break the eggs, one at a time, into a small bowl or dish, then gently pour each egg onto the tart.
 Be careful not to break the yolk.
 Repeat with remaining eggs.
-Bake for 10-12 minutes or until egg whites are cooked and yolks reach desired doneness.
+Season with remaining salt.
+Bake for 10-12 minutes or until egg whites are cooked and yolks reach the desired doneness.

-• Remove from oven, carefully arrange smoked salmon on top and crumble with goat cheese, freshly pepper and a sprinkle of salt to taste.
+• Remove from oven and arrange smoked salmon on top and crumble with goat cheese, freshly pepper and a sprinkle of salt to taste.
 Cut into four pieces and serve.

 Did you try this recipe?Leave a comment + rating and let me know what you think!

-Filed Under: breakfast, easy, fish, Holidays, lunch, quick recipes
+Filed Under: Appetizer, breakfast, Dinner Recipes, Easter, easy, fish, Holidays, lunch, quick recipes

 Nutrition Facts